-The first part of the plan - 'setting the scene' - provides a brief overview of the Neighbourhood Plan area as it is today, and some of the key changes that are likely to happen in future, as background for the policies that follow.
+2.5 The first part of the plan - 'setting the scene' - provides a brief overview of the Neighbourhood Area as it is today, and some of the key changes that are likely to happen in future, as background for the policies that follow.

-The planning policies themselves are the key statements that will be used in future to inform proposals for development and make decisions about them.
-The Neighbourhood Plan will form part of the statutory 'development plan' for the area that it covers, alongside the North Hertfordshire Local Plan.
+2.6 The planning policies themselves are the key statements that will be used in future to inform proposals for development and make decisions about them.
+The Neighbourhood Plan will form part of the statutory 'development plan' for the area that it covers, alongside the new North Hertfordshire Local Plan once it is adopted.
 The law requires decisions on planning applications to be made in line with the development plan unless other 'material considerations' indicate otherwise.

-The planning policies are divided into three groups:
+2.7 The planning policies are divided into three groups:

-- some general policies that apply to the whole of the Neighbourhood Plan area or particular parts of it (these general policies are prefixed 'G'); - policies for the sites proposed for development at the edge of Baldock, and for two redevelopment sites within the town (prefixed 'E'); and - policies for the villages within the Neighbourhood Plan area (Bygrave, Clothall and Luffenhall) prefixed 'V'.
+- some general policies that apply to the whole of the Neighbourhood Area or particular parts of it (these general policies are prefixed 'G'); - policies for the sites proposed for development at the edge of Baldock in the new North Hertfordshire Local Plan (prefixed 'E'); and - policies for the villages within the Neighbourhood Area (Bygrave, Clothall and Luffenhall) - prefixed 'V'.

-Each policy is supported by some text that explains the reasons for it.
+2.8 Each policy is supported by some text that explains the reasons for it.
 The policies apply to applications for reserved matters consent as well as planning permission, where relevant.

-The policies in the Neighbourhood Plan should not be read in isolation.
-The plan supplements the policies contained in the North Hertfordshire Local Plan, so the two need to be looked at together when considering development proposals within the Neighbourhood Plan area.
+2.9 The policies in the Neighbourhood Plan should not be read in isolation.
+The plan supplements the policies that will be contained in the new North Hertfordshire Local Plan, so the two will need to be looked at together when considering development proposals within the Neighbourhood Area.
 Where individual policies in the Neighbourhood Plan express support for particular types of development proposal, it is subject to those proposals also being considered against other policies in the development plan taken as a whole.